Frequently Asked Questions

 What are the key features of Spinach AI?

-Spinach AI offers automated note-taking, action item tracking, meeting summaries, AI-powered insights, and integration with tools such as Zoom, Slack, Jira, Salesforce, Google Meet, Microsoft Teams, Trello, Asana, ClickUp, Monday.com, Notion, Confluence, HubSpot, Zoho, Attio, BambooHR, Rippling, Workday, OKTA, SCIM, Zapier, NetSuite, and SAP.
-Note: Spinach AI does not provide direct facilitation for retrospective formats; it focuses on documentation and workflow automation.
-Source
+Spinach AI offers automated note-taking, meeting recording in up to 100 languages, transcription, summarization, action item management, and workflow automation.
+It integrates with tools such as Zoom, Google Meet, Microsoft Teams, Slack, Jira, Salesforce, HubSpot, Trello, Asana, ClickUp, Linear, Monday.com, Notion, Confluence, BambooHR, Rippling, Workday, OKTA, SCIM, Zapier, NetSuite, and SAP.
+Note: Some integrations may require specific plan levels or add-ons; check the integrations page for details.

 Does Spinach AI offer an API for transcripts and summaries?

 Yes, Spinach AI provides a Transcript & AI Summary API.
 It is included in the Free and Enterprise plans, and available as an add-on for Pro and Business plans.
-This API enables access to transcripts and AI-generated summaries for integration and automation.
-Note: API usage may require technical setup; consult documentation for details.
-Source
+This API enables users to access transcripts and AI-generated summaries for integration and automation.
+Note: API access may be limited by plan type; consult the pricing page for specifics.

 Pricing & Plans

-What does the Spinach AI Starter Plan cost and what is included?
+What does the Starter plan cost and what features are included?

-The Starter Plan is free and includes unlimited meeting recording, transcription, and basic AI summaries.
-Note: Advanced features and integrations may require a paid plan.
-Source
+The Starter plan is free and includes unlimited meeting recording, transcription, and basic AI summaries.
+Note: Advanced features and integrations may require upgrading to a paid plan.

-The Business Plan costs $19 per user per month when billed annually (34% discount) or $29 per user per month when billed monthly.
-It includes unlimited meetings, advanced AI, onboarding program, and priority support.
-Note: API access is available as an add-on; volume discounts apply for Enterprise.
-Source
+The Business plan is a per-user plan with unlimited meetings and advanced AI features.
+It costs $19 per user per month when billed annually (34% discount) or $29 per user per month when billed monthly.
+Business plan users receive onboarding, a dedicated Customer Success Manager, and priority support.
+Note: API access is available as an add-on; consult the pricing page for specifics.

-How is the Spinach AI Enterprise Plan priced and what does it offer?
+How is the Enterprise plan priced and what features are included?

-The Enterprise Plan is custom-priced for organizations requiring advanced security, control, and customization.
-It includes volume discounts, dedicated customer success manager, and API access.
+The Enterprise plan offers custom pricing for organizations requiring advanced security, control, and customization.
+It includes volume discounts, onboarding, a dedicated Customer Success Manager, and API access.
 Pricing requires consultation with the sales team.
-Note: Enterprise features may require additional setup and integration.
-Source
+Note: Enterprise features are tailored; contact sales for detailed limitations and options.

 Implementation & Support